 Yet, the price of products purchased in Mexico is relatively less.
-If you’re a McDonald’s fan (I am not, except for the occasional coffee or fries), then you’ll be happy to know that the Big Mac is cheaper south of the border.
+If you’re a McDonald’s fan (I am not, except for a rare coffee or fries), then you’ll be happy to know that the Big Mac is cheaper south of the border.

-According to The Economist’s Big Mac Index, a lighthearted measure of purchasing power parity, the Big Mac in the United States was $5.30 in July 2017.
+According to The Economist’s Big Mac Index, a lighthearted measure of purchasing power parity (PPP), the cost of a Big Mac in the United States was $5.30 in July 2017.
 In Mexico, the price was equivalent to $2.75.
-The disparity in purchasing power can often be found across a broad range of similar goods.
+This difference in purchasing power can be found across a broad range of similar goods.

 Thanks to the North American Free Trade Agreement (NAFTA), Mexico is now the second largest export market for U.S. goods and services.
 The country has also struck free trade deals with 45 other countries, covering the vast majority of its international trade.

 The largest volume of trade between the U.S. and Mexico centers on automobile manufacturing.
 However, if you look at this great interactive piece by the Massachusetts Institute of Technology (MIT), you’ll see that there are billions of dollars moving across the border in all kinds of products and services.

 Renewable energy certainly seems to be an attractive possibility for growth in Mexico.
 Despite being a major oil producer, the country aims to produce 35% of its electricity from clean energy by 2024.

 Mexico has a great deal of promise beyond its beautiful beaches and sunshine.
 With luck, the NAFTA renegotiations that begin later this month will only improve the economic opportunities south of the border.